More Guns Equals Less Crime

 Bring on McDonald!

-10 responses to “More Guns Equals Less Crime”
+10 Responses to “More Guns Equals Less Crime”

-1. nate Avatar
+1. nate Says:

 Can we get a consumer advocate to propose legislation for the protection of innocent people?
 Something like: